sensiblecodeio/who-situation-reports-csv-excel/README.md

 The World Health Organization are releasing daily Coronavirus disease (COVID-2019) situation reports in PDF format.
 We have made each situation report freely available in Excel and CSV formats in this GitHub repository.

-This repository page will be updated regularly.
+This repository will be updated regularly.

 If you have any questions, please feel free to contact us at hello@pdftables.com